AlphaSphereDotAI/chatacter/README.md

 # Chatacter
 This is a graduation project.
-For documents click [here](Documentations/chatacter.md).
+For documents, click [here](Documentations/chatacter.md).